awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

 # Configuring IAM policies for Object Lambda access points<a name="olap-policies"></a>

 S3 access points support AWS Identity and Access Management \(IAM\) resource policies that allow you to control the use of the access point by resource, user, or other conditions\.
+For step\-by\-step examples, see [Tutorial: Transforming data for your application with S3 Object Lambda](tutorial-s3-object-lambda-uppercase.md) and [Tutorial: Detecting and redacting PII data with S3 Object Lambda and Amazon Comprehend](tutorial-s3-object-lambda-redact-pii.md)\.

 In the case of a single AWS account, the following four resources must have permissions granted to work with Object Lambda access points:
 + The IAM user or role